Sustainable finance

 • * “Flat 35” S technical standards apply.

-SBI ARUHI's financial department manages funds procured in this Framework and allocates them to eligible projects using an internal management system.
-SBI ARUHI manages the total balance of procured sustainable finance in a way not to exceed the balance of the portfolio of eligible projects.
+SBI ARUHI's Finance Department manages the proceeds raised under this Framework and allocates them to eligible projects through an internal management system.
+The Company manages the total balance of Sustainable Finance proceeds ensure it does not exceed the total balance of the eligible project portfolio.

-Should the total balance of procured sustainable finance exceed the balance of the portfolio of eligible projects, the excess amount will be managed in cash and cash equivalent.
-As for re-allocation, funds are re-allocated to another eligible project that meets the eligibility criteria.
+Should the total balance of Sustainable Finance proceeds exceed the balance of the eligible project portfolio, the excess amount will be managed in cash and cash equivalents.
+Regarding re-allocation, funds will be re-allocated to other eligible projects that meet the eligibility criteria.

 Reporting

-SBI ARUHI discloses a fund allocation status report and impact report annually on its website and through other channels.
-The initial disclosure will be made within a year of procuring funds.
-Any significant changes after the allocation of procurement funds will be disclosed as appropriate.
+SBI ARUHI will annually disclose an allocation report and an impact report on its website and through other channels.
+The initial disclosure is scheduled to be made within a year of raising the proceeds.
+Furthermore, any significant changes after the allocation of the proceeds funds will be disclosed in a timely manner.